quantum mechanics, molecular electronics, molecular photovoltaics

 Modelling and/or experimental studies of the rates of exciton transport and conversion, charge separation, charge transport, and charge recombination in model molecules of natural photosynthesis and organic photovoltaic devices

-Natural and artificial photosynthetic systems share many key features, and molecules synthesised by Professor Crossley and studied spectroscopically by Associate Professor Schmidt include all essential features.
+Natural and artificial photosynthetic systems share many key features, and technologically relevant molecules synthesised by Prof. Crossley will be examined.
 Both pure research projects are available and projects focused on developing new organic solar-cell devices.

 Molecular memories and organic solar cells rely on interfaces between molecules and metallic surfaces.
 Atomic-resolution structures of such interfaces will be measured and/or modelled, providing critical information required for device construction and verification.
 The focus will be on following self-assembly of monolayers by in-situ polymerization to stabilize the layer.